 Vander Doelen and Jelley (2020) determined the most effective non-surgical treatment interventions for reducing pain and improving function for patients with patellar tendinopathy.
 Studies considered for this systematic review were from peer-reviewed journals published between January 2012 and September 2017.
 All included studies used a visual analogue scale (VAS) to evaluate the participant's pain.
 Nine randomized controlled trials fit the inclusion criteria and were analyzed.
 One study found patellar strapping and sports taping to be effective for reduction in pain during sport and immediately after.
 Authors concluded that based on this one study, patellar strapping and sports taping demonstrated a short-term pain relieving and functional improvement effect in subjects with patellar tendinopathy.
 Wallis et al. (2021) conducted a systematic review to evaluate clinical practice guidelines for the physical therapist management of patellofemoral pain.
-Four clinical practice guidelines were included.
-One guideline evaluated as higher quality provided the most clinically applicable set of recommendations for examination, interventions, and evaluation processes to assess the effectiveness of interventions.
+Four clinical practice guidelines for the physical therapist management of patellofemoral pain.
+Four clinically applicable set of recommendations for examination, interventions, and evaluation processes to assess the effectiveness of interventions.
 Guideline-recommended interventions were consistent for exercise therapy, foot orthoses, patellar taping, patient education, and combined interventions and did not recommend the use of electrotherapeutic modalities.
 Two guidelines evaluated as higher quality did not recommend using manual therapy (in isolation), dry needling, and patellar bracing.
-Authors concluded that recommendations from higher-quality clinical practice guidelines may conflict with routine physical therapist management of patellofemoral pain.
-This review provides guidance for clinicians to deliver high-value physical therapist management of patellofemoral pain.
+Authors concluded that recommendations from higherquality clinical practice guidelines may conflict with routine physical therapist management of patellofemoral pain.
+This review provides guidance for clinicians to deliver high-value physical therapist management of patellofemoral patellofemoral pain.